 2) Include eight mandatory and seven follow-up questions recommended by ECHO in your post-distribution monitoring (or any other) questionnaire.
 They relate to the four core elements of protection mainstreaming:

 - Prioritize safety & dignity, and avoid causing harm (marked as “SDH” in ECHO's guidance)

 - Participation and empowerment (“PEM”)

-The mandatory as well as the follow-up questions, including answer options, are provided in ECHO’s guidance.
+The mandatory and follow-up questions, including answer options, are provided in ECHO's guidance.
 ECHO allows the partners to slightly rephrase the questions to make them easier to understand in the local context; however, their meaning must stay the same.
-Since several of the questions are incorrectly phrased in a leading manner (e.g. “Are you satisfied with the assistance provided?”), IndiKit recommends that you rephrase them so that they do not lead the respondent to a certain answer (e.g. “To what extent were you satisfied with the assistance provided?”).
+Since several of the questions are incorrectly phrased in a leading manner (e.g. “Are you satisfied with the assistance provided?”), IndiKit recommends rephrasing them so that they do not lead the respondent to a certain answer (e.g. “To what extent were you satisfied with the assistance provided?”).

 3) Conduct individual interviews with the project beneficiaries, following the sampling strategy designed in point 1.
-As ECHO highlights, the value of the indicator is not what matters the most.
-The key focus is on identifying throughout the project any protection-related issues across the four assessed core principles of protection mainstreaming.
+As ECHO highlights, the indicator's value is not what matters the most.
+The key focus is on identifying any protection-related issues across the four assessed core principles of protection mainstreaming throughout the project.
 Therefore, the enumerators need to pay maximum attention to the follow-up questions, as they allow you to understand why people did not feel safe and what measures need to be taken.